 How to arrange a collection

 If you book our collection it will cost £20 per three items (excluding fridges and freezers).
+You can book a maximum of 12 items per collection.
 Fridges or freezers will cost £20 per item.
 Please check the things we can collect and cannot collect before booking.
 Unfortunately, we are unable to collect from business properties.

 To book a collection call 01432 260051.

 We arrange bookings one week in advance and we will ask for a list of items to be collected.
 You will also need to provide a contact phone number.
 We will give you the collection day at the time of booking.
 All collections take place between 7am and 5pm.

 You should tell us of any changes to the list of items by midday on the last working day before the collection is due because we will only collect items that are listed.
 If a collection is unsuccessful due to incorrect information and a return visit is necessary, we may charge for this.

 If you want to cancel a collection you must inform us by midday on the last working day before the collection is due.
 We are unable to provide a refund if you tell us on the day of collection that you want to cancel it.

 Please note that Herefordshire Council offices are not open on bank holidays, therefore, if your collection is due on the Tuesday after a bank holiday Monday you need to tell us any alterations or cancellations by midday on the Friday before (excluding Good Friday).

 - As near to the normal waste collection point as is practically possible